 Plymouth Family Resource Center (PFRC)

-PFRC is supported through funding from the Massachusetts Executive Office of Health and Human Services in collaboration with the Department of Children and Families, with the goal of assessing the needs of families and connecting them with appropriate resources.
+Plymouth Family Resource Center is supported through funding from the Massachusetts Executive Office of Health and Human Services in collaboration with the Department of Children and Families.

 - Mental health concerns for a youth of any age